 Conversely, there are certain states where residents will feel their funds slipping away much faster than others, so be sure to look at areas you may want to avoid if affordability is important to you.

 Finally, think about what you want your daily life to consist of when you relocate.
-Three times a day, you’ll be absorbing the energy you need for the day in the form of (hopefully) delicious food.
-While most cuisines are available nationwide, almost every area has a specialty food that it's known for.
-You’re probably going to find top-notch Tex Mex in Texas, and Massachusetts has better clam chowdah and lobstah than most places.
+While most cuisines are available nationwide, almost every area has a specialty food that it’s known for.
+You’re probably going to find top-notch Tex Mex in Texas, and Massachusetts has better clam “chowdah” and “lobstah” than most places.

 After deciding or narrowing down which state you want to live in, you can begin searching which neighborhoods and communities are best for you.
 Luckily, 55places.com has lists, maps, articles, and other comprehensive information to help you make your decision.
-Happy house hunting!
+Contact us today!